bensmithett/style/README.md

 Style is designed as a starting point to work with your own asset build process (eg an [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html), [Grunt](http://gruntjs.com/) or [Gulp](http://gulpjs.com/) task).
 Just drop the `stylesheets` folder into your app & start styling!

-Example build configurations are provided for Gulp & Webpack (see below for how to use them).
+Example build configurations are provided for Gulp & Webpack (see below for how to use them), as well as an example manifest CSS file for Rails projects.

 ## General principles